 The Conflict at a Glance

-Who (are the main combatants): The Government of India has remained in conflict with the Government of Pakistan and Kashmiri rebel groups, which are supported by the Pakistani Directorate for Inter-Services Intelligence, over longstanding territorial disputes involving Kashmir.
+Who (are the main combatants): The Government of India has a longstanding territorial dispute with the Government of Pakistan and Kashmiri rebel groups (supported by the Pakistani Directorate for Inter-Services Intelligence) over the northern region of Kashmir.

 What (started the conflict): Following the independence of India and Pakistan in 1947, Kashmir had the option of joining India or Pakistan and joined India.
 Over the years, various militant groups have targeted government officials and security forces.

-When (has fighting occurred): Since India and Pakistan declared independence in 1947, control over Kashmir has been disputed.
-In 1965 a territorial war broke out between the two states.
+When (has fighting occurred): Control of Kashmir has been disputed by India and Pakistan since 1947.
+In 1965, a territorial war broke out between the two countries.
 In 1972, after rigorous peace negotiations, the Simla Agreement to minimize conflict in the region was reached and the Line of Control was established.
-In 2003 both governments agreed to a ceasefire agreement, but tensions remain, with cross-border fire flaring up in 2014.
+In 2003, both countries agreed to a ceasefire, but tensions have persisted, with periodic cross-border fire and inflammatory language.

 Where (has the conflict taken place): The conflict continues in the disputed Kashmir territory that connects India and Pakistan.
 Pakistan controls approximately 35 per cent of the territory; India controls the Jammu and Kashmir region, which makes up about 45 per cent of Kashmir; and China controls the remaining 20 per cent.